meaningalignment/mge/app/services/prompts/generate-contexts-prompt.md

-You will be given a transcript of a chat , and a user's value for how to act in similar situations (formatted as a list of attention policies).
+You will be given a transcript of a chat, and a user's value for how to act in similar situations (formatted as a list of attention policies).
 Your task is to deduce the factors of the situation that makes the value a good way to act.

 # Attention Policies
 A values card is made up of several attention policies.
 Attention policies list what a person pays attention to when they do a kind of discernment about how to act in a certain situation.
 However, they only specify what is meaningful to pay attention to – that is, something that is consitutively good, in their view – as opposed to instrumental to some other meaningful goal.